johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         > Blow dust out of drives and heat exchangers.
         > Tighten connections.
 Replace fuses.

     3. Control issues:

-    3. Where are the Estops and Safety Gates?
+        1. Where are the Estops and Safety Gates?
             > Pull out E-Stops and ensure that all gates are closed.

-    5. Operate the control or switch if possible.
-Check the lights on
+        2. Operate the control or switch if possible for desired behavior.
-        > the PLC.
+            > Check the lights on the PLC.

-    6. If no input lights then we have a problem with the switch
+            > If no input on the PLC lights up then we have a problem with the switch circuit.
-        > circuit.
-If no output lights then we have a logic problem –
-        > all conditions for activation have not been met.
-It is also
+            > If no output lights then we have a logic problem – all conditions for activation have not been met.
-        > possible but not likely that no output means a bad output card
+            > It is also possible but not likely that no output light means a bad output card.
             > and likewise no input lights could mean a bad input card.
-In
-        > the case of a bad output card it is more likely that we will
-        > see the light but there will be no change in voltage.
-Where
+            > In the case of a bad output card it is more likely that we will see the light but there will be no change in voltage.

+# document complete to this point.
+More work tomorrow.

-        > are the limit switches, photo eyes, reflectors, proxes,
+            > Where are the limit switches, photo eyes, reflectors, proxes,
         > encoders, and other types of sensors?
 Clean these and check
         > that they are secure, dry, unbroken, functioning, focused, in
         > the correct position, obstructed or not as needed, not picking